Scientific Name

 Description

-- In wild, honduran milk snake is in three colours; with wide orange/red, narrow black and yellowish band.
+- In the wild, Honduran milk snakes come in three colors; wide orange/red, narrow black, and yellowish band.

-- There is bi-colour Honduran Milk Snake in today’s pet market, which is called “tangerine phase”.
+- There is bi-colour Honduran Milk Snake in today’s pet market, which is called the “tangerine phase”.

 - They are nocturnal animals.